FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 Really need more papers for on this part

+#### The continuous Bernoulli: fixing a pervasive error in variational autoencoders.
+NeurIPS 2019
+* Gabriel Loaiza-Ganem and John P. Cunningham.
+Columbia.
+* In science, many things are intuitively right yet actually wrong.
+Discovering these knowledges is always nontrivial and requires inspiration.
+* This paper is an example: using the bernoulli on [0, 1] valued data (continuous) is not equivelent to binary data, and will result in a normalization constant gap.

 #### Do Deep Generative Models Know What They Don't Know?
 ICLR 2019
 * Eric Nalisnick, Akihiro Matsukawa, Yee Whye Teh, Dilan Gorur, Balaji Lakshminarayanan